What’s The Best Exercise For PCOS Weightloss? The Answer May Surprise You

 Burning calories while reducing ACTH and cortisol levels

 Alongside the HIIT workouts, you should be trying to do as much physical activity as possible.
 This will help to not only burn calories, but also decrease cortisol and inflammation.

 Studies have shown that low intensity activity, such as walking or slow cycling, actually decreases cortisol levels.
 This will help to further reduce inflammation and insulin resistance.

 Low intensity activities have also been shown to reduce ACTH, which stimulates our body to produce more androgens (‘male’ hormones).
 These male hormones are responsible for some symptoms of PCOS, such as acne and unwanted hair growth or loss.

 A good way to incorporate low intensity exercise into your day is by actively commuting to work, going for a walk at lunchtime and during breaks, meeting friends for a walk instead of a coffee, and taking up an active hobby like hiking or kite surfing.

 In the corporate world we sit a lot.
 Unfortunately, standing meetings never really took off, and you don’t want to be the weirdo always trying to push them or lurking in the back corner of the room while everyone else is sitting.
 But you are in control of time at your desk.
 So if you haven’t got a standing desk then get one.
 You’ll burn 75% more calories a day (up to 800 more) by standing instead of sitting.

-What About My Cardio Health?
+What about my cardiovascular health About My Cardio Health?